craic/bing_translate_text_to_speech/README.md

 The demo is written by Robert Jones of [Craic Computing](http://craic.com) and is freely distributed under the terms of the MIT license.

+Gotchas:

+The original code ran fine on Google Chrome but Firefox turned up some <a href="http://craiccomputing.blogspot.com/2013/04/gotchas-when-working-with-htm5-audio.html">Gotchas</a>.
+I had to switch to .wav files instead of .mp3 as Firefox will not play MP3 files and I had to proxy the audio files through my server instead of playing them directly as AWS S3 does not support the Access-Control-Allow-Origin header for files.